top of page

 Mrs. Sahlas is the winner of the 2025 IICLE Outstanding Achievement in Estate Planning Award.
 This annual award celebrates and acknowledges the exceptional contributions and distinguished accomplishments of Illinois attorneys who exemplify professionalism, innovation, and dedication in the field of estate planning and serves as a symbol of the profound impact the recipient has had on safeguarding and preserving the legacies of individuals, families, and communities.

-This legislative bill, known as SB 83, has already passed the house and the senate, almost unanimously.
-It currently awaits the signature of Gov. Pritzker to sign it into law.
 Mrs. Sahlas served on the ISBA Standing Committee on Legislation from 2024-2025, and also served on a 6-member Legislative Committee with the Illinois Real Estate Lawyers Association which successfully amended the Illinois Residential Real Property Disclosure Act and was signed into law in May, 2022.

 In 2022, Mrs. Sahlas received a 5 Year Service Award for her services as the former Managing Editor of the Illinois State Bar Association’s Trusts and Estates Newsletter.